isomerpages/cpib-corp-new/press-room/press-releases/_posts/2021-01-26-six-charged-corruption-advancement-local-distributor's-business-interests.md

 ---
 layout: post
-title: "Six Charged with Corruption for Advancement of Local Distributor’s Business Interests"
+title: "Six Charged with Corruption for Advancement of Local Distributor's Business Interests"
-permalink: /press-room/press-releases/six-charged-corruption-advancement-local-distributor’s-business-interests/
+permalink: /press-room/press-releases/six-charged-corruption-advancement-local-distributor's-business-interests/
 ---

 On 26 January 2021, six individuals were charged in Court for allegedly committing corrupt acts to advance the business interests of Kodi Engineering Services Pte Ltd (“Kodi”), a distributor of surveying instruments for Sokkia Singapore Positioning Sales Pte Ltd (“Sokkia”).
 Neo Soon Hock (“Neo”), the Managing Director of Kodi, had allegedly given corrupt gratifications totalling $218,580 to various parties, including Tan Jianwen (“Tan”), a Regional Sales Manager of Sokkia, as well as employees of other companies in the construction and engineering sectors which would typically use such instruments.

 2\.
 The six individuals, including Neo and Tan, were charged with allegedly committing the following offences:

 a) **Neo Soon Hock (梁顺福, 60-year-old male Singaporean)**, Managing Director of Kodi at the material time